Filter your visits

-Ignore your own traffic and filter events by path, host, IP, or country.
+Ignore your own traffic and filter events by path, host, IP, or country before they count.

 Drop pageviews and custom events before they count toward quotas or appear in the dashboard.
-This is separate from bot filtering—bots are handled first; exclusions are rules you set per site.
+This is separate from bot filtering—bots are handled first; visit filters are rules you set per site.
+Open Bots in the site sidebar to review automated traffic Kobbe already filtered out.

-Open Traffic exclusions for the site (/websites/<site-id>/exclusions), or Exclusions from the site sidebar.
+Open Settings → Exclusions for the site, or use command search for Exclusions.
 For volume tips, see Reduce usage.

 Ignore your browser